-Humidity can be reduced mainly utilizing dehumidifiers.
+You may have to use a dehumidifier to reduce humidity levels.
 These are electrical devices which absorb humidity from the air and convert it into water.
-The water thus extracted can be removed either manually or automatically.
-In the automatic method there is a water pump attached to the dehumidifier which will pump the water to an external outlet.
-In the manual method the water gets filled up in a try underneath and has to be manually drained periodically.
+We can drain the water manually or automatically.
+In the automatic method, there is a drainage pipe for removing the water to an external outlet.
+In the manual method, a tray collects the water and we have to empty the tray periodically.

-In order to decide the number and type dehumidifiers, special calculations need to be carried out considering the present temperature, humidity, desired humidity etc.
+In order to decide the capacity of dehumidifiers, special calculations are required.
+We require details such as present temperature, humidity, desired humidity, size of the room etc. You may contact us for free assistance for this calculation.